 - Maintain anterograde and semantic memory through reminiscence using everyday objects.

-- Preserve immíiate memory.
+- Preserve immediate memory.

-- Promote Place Orientation.
+- Promote place orientation.

 Duration